MeshachArinze/file_sharing_with_node/README.md

 const app = express();

-11. run your app with port 3001
+11. run your app with port 3001 inside your teminal